Universal Credit - rollout in Northern Ireland

 Budgeting support available

-Claimants to Universal Credit will normally have to wait five to six weeks for their first Universal Credit payment.
+Claimants to Universal Credit will normally have to wait five weeks for their first Universal Credit payment.
 Those in financial need who can’t manage until they receive their payment of Universal Credit can request a Universal Credit advance.
 Claimants needing help with monthly budgeting will be identified through conversations with their Universal Credit work coach or by others providing support.

 A benefit calculator is available on NI Direct to give an estimate of Universal Credit entitlement.
 This will allow the claimant to budget their twice monthly payment in advance of receiving it.

 A Discretionary Housing Payment is money towards housing costs only.

 If claimants are having difficulty paying housing costs they may be able to get a Discretionary Housing Payment by applying to the Northern Ireland Housing Executive (NIHE).